 -

-Cooking the chicken: In a large saucepan, bring the water to a boil.
+Cooking the chicken: In a large pot, bring the water to a boil.
 Add the chicken, green onion, and garlic.
-Reduce the heat and simmer for about 30 minutes until the chicken is cooked through.
-Remove the chicken, crumble it into small pieces and set aside.
-Save the broth.
+Reduce the heat and simmer for about 30 minutes, or until the chicken is cooked through.
+Remove the chicken, shred it into small pieces, and set aside.
+Reserve the broth.

 -

-Cooking the potatoes and corn: In the broth, add the white and yellow potatoes as well as the corn sections.
-Simmer for 20-25 minutes until the potatoes are tender.
-The yellow potatoes should disintegrate slightly, which will naturally thicken the soup.
+Cooking the potatoes and corn: Add the white and yellow potatoes, along with the corn kernels, to the broth.
+Simmer for 20 to 25 minutes, until the potatoes are tender.
+The yellow potatoes should break down slightly, which will naturally thicken the soup.

 -

-Adding herbs and chicken: Add the guasca or parsley to the soup, as well as the crumbled chicken.
-Leave to simmer for another 10 minutes so that the flavors blend well.
+Adding the herbs and chicken: Add the guasca or parsley to the soup, along with the shredded chicken.
+Let it simmer for another 10 minutes to allow the flavors to meld.
 Season with salt and pepper to taste.

 -

-Serving: Serve the ajiaco in bowls, adding a spoonful of cream or coconut cream for a lactose-free version.
-Accompany each bowl with slices of avocado and capers for a touch of freshness and acidity.
+Serving suggestion: Serve the ajiaco in bowls, adding a dollop of cream or coconut cream for a lactose-free version.
+Garnish each bowl with avocado slices and capers for a touch of freshness and acidity.

 Note

-For even more flavor, serve with gluten-free white rice and lemon slices for those who like to add a touch of acidity.
+For even more flavour, serve with gluten-free white rice and lemon slices for those who like to add a touch of acidity.